 - Enjoy a city tour in Athens with a professional English-speaking driver

 - The Jewish tour is available as a shore excursion from your cruise ship at the Port of Piraeus (Athens)

 Description of the half-day private Jewish excursion in Athens

-Drive along the scenic suburbs of Athens and Piraeus to the heart of Athens, where you can see the Old synagogue of Athens built in 1904.
+Drive along with the scenic suburbs of Athens and Piraeus to the heart of Athens, where you can see the Old Synagogue of Athens built-in 1904.

-You will also visit the New Synagogue built in 1935, as well as the memorial of the holocaust.
-Close to it you can see the Ancient cemetery of Keramikos from 8th century BC.
+You will also visit the New Synagogue built-in 1935, as well as the memorial of the holocaust.
+Close to it, you can see the ancient cemetery of Keramikos from the 8th century BC.

 After the visit to the Synagogue, you will head towards Plaka, one of the most beautiful parts of the city, with lovely little houses and shops.